dariusur/SpectrumAnalyzer/README.md

 <br></br>

 ### Software
-The script runs in an infinite loop, always waiting for new data.
+The Python script runs in an infinite loop, always waiting for new data.
 When new data is received, the script decodes it and draws/updates a graph on the screen.
 Since the data is sent as 8-bit packets, the script recombines two 8-bit packets into one 16-bit packet and then decodes it.
 At this point, it is assumed that data format is unsigned fixed-point number with 12th bit representing the whole number part (greater bits are all 0's), while the rest of the bits represnt the fractional part.
 There are four constants defined at the beginning of the script: POINTS, S_FREQ, NYQ_FREQ, X_SCALE_MULTIPLIER.
 These should not be changed unless you modify the RTL code to support a diffrenet number of points or a different sampling frequency.
 The X_SCALE_MULTIPLIER ($2 * NYQ\textunderscore FREQ \over POINTS$) defines resolution of the measurement and is used to scale the x-axis, which spans from 0 to the Nyquist frequency $f_{Nyquist} = {f_{sample} \over 2}$.
 The decoded data is multiplied by $2^{blk_exp}$ to obtain the final data format (unsigned block floating-point number).
 The data is then normalized by the point size and multiplied by 2 to account for the fact that this is only half of the spectrum.
 Finally, the data is displayed on the screen as a single-sided DFT spectrum.

 ## Installation
 ### FPGA